 Is it possible for people to recover from acquired sucrose intolerance?
-Yes, it’s possible for adults to live productive lives with sucrose intolerance and even fully recover.
+Adults can live productive lives with sucrose intolerance and (for some) fully recover.
 I am on the journey of recovery.
 Here is a journal of my progress.

 Sucrose Intolerance – The Diagnosis